-Option Description Default AuthResendPeriod=sec Resend authentication messages after this amount of time.
+Option le 13 - continued from previous pa Description Default • Delault SpdpStunServerAddress=host:pc server to use for SPDP when using ICE.
+See Interactive Connectivity Establishment (ICE) for RTPS SedpStunServerAddress=host:pc Specifies the address of the STUN server to use for SEDP when using ICE.
+See Interactive Connectivity Establishment (ICE) for RTPS .
+UseIce=[0 1] Enable or disable ICE for both SPDP and SEDP.
+See Interactive Connectivity Establishment (ICE) for RTPS .
+0 MaxAuthTime=sec Set the maximum time for authentication with DDS Security.
+300 AuthResendPeriod=sec Resend authentication messages after this amount of time.
 It is a floating point value, so fractions of a second can be specified.
 1 SecureParticipantUserData=[0 If DDS Security is enabled, the Participant's USER_DATA QoS is omitted from unsecured discovery messages.
 0 UseXTypes=[no 0 minimal 1 complete 2] Enables discovery extensions from the XTypes specification.
 Participants exchange top-level type information in endpoint announcements and extended type information using the Type Lookup Service. minimal or 1 uses MinimalTypeObject and complete or 2 uses CompleteTypeObject if available.
 See Representing Types with TypeObject and Dynamic- Type for more information on CompleteTypeObject and its use in the dynamic binding. minimal TypeLookupServiceReplyTimeout If a request is sent to a peer's Type Lookup Service (see UseX-Types above), wait up to this duration (in milliseconds) for a reply.
 5000 (5 seconds) SedpResponsiveMode=[0 1] Causes the built-in SEDP endpoints to send additional messages which may reduce latency.
 0 SedpPassiveConnectDuration=ms point will wait for a connection.
 60000 (1 minute) SendBufferSize=bytes Socket send buffer size for both SPDP and SEDP.
 A value of zero indicates that the system default value is used.
+0

-0 RecvBufferSize=bytes Socket receive buffer size for both SPDP and SEDP.
+Option Description Default RecvBufferSize=bytes Socket receive buffer size for both SPDP and SEDP.
 A value of zero indicates that the system default value is used.
 0 MaxParticipantsInAuthenticati If DDS Security is enabled, this option (when set to a positive number) limits the number of peer participants that can be concurrently in the process of authenticating - that is, not yet completed authentication.
-0 (unlimited)

-Option Description Default SedpReceivePreallocatedMessaç ceive_preallocated_message_blocks attribute of SEDP's transport.
+0 (unlimited) SedpReceivePreallocatedMessaç Configure the receive_preallocated_message_blocks attribute of SEDP's transport.
 See Configuration Options Common to All Transports.
 0 (use default) SedpReceivePreallocatedDataBl Configure the receive_preallocated_data_blocks attribute of SEDP's transport.
 See Configuration Options Common to All Transports.
-0 (use default) CheckSourceIp=[0 1] Incoming participant announcements (SPDP) are checked to verify that their source IP address matches one of: • An entry in the metatraffic locator list 1 (enabled) • The configured RtpsRelay (if any) An ICE AgentInfo parameter Announcements that don't match any of these are dropped if this check is enabled.
+0 (use default) CheckSourceIp=[0 1] Incoming participant announcements (SPDP) are checked to verify that their source IP address matches one of: • An entry in the metatraffic locator list • The configured RtpsRelay (if any) • An ICE AgentInfo parameter Announcements that don't match any of these are dropped if this check is enabled.
+1 (enabled)